Skip to content

 String Trimming

-You can use the trim method to remove whitespace characters from both ends of a string.
+Use the trim method to remove whitespace from both ends of a string.

 groovy